Trip Highlights:

 We begin our Glacier Point hike by taking the shuttle/tour bus from Yosemite Valley to Glacier Point.
 After viewing the high country from Glacier Point, we descend back to the Yosemite Valley along the Panorama and Mist trails.
 Awesome viewpoints of the Yosemite Valley throughout!
 You will pass beside three large waterfalls on this epic return hike to Yosemite Valley.
 Total mileage is 8.5 miles with a 4,113' feet elevation loss and 941' elevation gain.

 NOTE: Your group can also decide to return to the Yosemite Valley via the 4-mile trail (actually 4.8-miles).
-This shorter and moderate to strenous downhill trek includes some grand views of the Yosemite Valley and Merced River.
+This shorter, moderate-to-strenuous downhill trek offers grand views of the Yosemite Valley and the Merced River.

 All Tours Are Private